subzeroz35/subzeroz35/README.md

 ## 😄 Daily Quotes 😄

-_**Stubborn and ardent clinging to one's opinion is the best proof of stupidity.**_
+_**The arts have always been an important ingredient to the health of a nation, but we haven't gotten there yet.**_

-Michel de Montaigne
+James Earl Jones